enzolutions/backbone.drupal/README.md

 Backbone.Drupal has compatibility with [Backform](http://amiliaapp.github.io/backform/index.html) Drupal 8 return an object for each property if you enable this compatibility attibuttes will be flatten to an array with value property.
 But this feature could be used for other implementations.

+Also in included in [Yeoman Marionette Drupal Generator](github.com/enzolutions/generator-marionette-drupal) if you are interested in start with a more sofisticated implementation in a [Headless Drupal](groups.drupal.org/headless-drupal) soltuion

 # Usage